tristan134/calculator/README.md

 # Calculator
 A python written calculator with minimal arithmetic operations and formulas.
-This programm is made for systems without a graphical interface and only CLI based.
+This programm is made for systems without a graphical interface.
+So its only CLI based and runs in a terminal.

 Functions
 ----